Five Marvel Villains You've Probably Never Heard Of

 Guess who the lab rat was.

-They experimented on this cave man, Eshu, for forty thousand years.
-They dissected him and reassembled him – several times.
+They experimented on this caveman, Eshu, for 40,000 years.
+They dissected him and reassembled him—several times.
 I think they may have been a little lax on the anesthetic.
 Each time, they improved his body and improved his intelligence.
-He eventually is able to mentally tap into the spaceship of the Plodex and used it to enslave the aliens.
+He eventually is able to mentally tap into the spaceship of the Plodex and use it to enslave the aliens.
 The cost was that he couldn’t leave the ship.

 Eventually, he tricks his opponents from Alpha Flight to destroy the ship, freeing him from its control.

-Calling himself, the Master of the World, he is virtually immortal, the helmet and armor he wears allows him flight and illusion casting.
+Calling himself, the Master of the World, he is virtually immortal, the helmet and armor he wears allow him flight and illusion-casting.
 However, without the armor, he’s a badass, too.
 He knows all the human pressure points and has acquired all of the combat fighting styles that have evolved over the last forty thousand years.
 He has great agility and his body allows him to run at speeds up to 60 mph.